August Haußleiter: After 1945

-On 24 April 1980 the political television magazine programme, Monitor transmitted a lengthy feature on Haußleiter, referring to his war diary and including footage from the 1957 party conference of the DG.
+On 24 April 1980 the political television magazine programme, Monitor broadcast a lengthy feature on Haußleiter, referring to his war diary and including footage from the 1957 party conference of the DG.
 Various Haußleiter quotations from the early 1950s were also included, and the programme concluded that Haußleiter was really a Nazi.
 Haußleiter himself initially dismissed this as an unexpected politically motivated attack on the new party, and part of the normal political smear culture.
 Nevertheless, following consultation with other members of the party leadership, at the next party conference, held at Dortmund in June 1980 to prepare for the October general election, he resigned from his high-profile position.
 His successor was Dieter Burgmann, a less flamboyant performer, who also came from the formerly AUD wing of the party, but was too young to have published anything during the war.

 1980 did not mark the end of August Haußleiter's political career in The Green Party.
 He continued to produce the party's weekly newspaper.
 In 1986 he was back as a member of the Bavarian state parliament (Landtag), but he resigned in 1987 on health grounds.

-Personal Life
+Personal life

 August Haußleiter married the doctor turned politician Renate Malluche at a Munich registry office in 1963.
 He was the father of four recorded children.